asbadve/api/sections/reference_index.md

 This call will return a [paginated] response.

  * GET /tag/*tag*/audio_clips.*format*
   returns all the audio clips tagged with the specified tag.
-The tag in the URL should be [TagNormalisation normalised].

 ###User's audio clips###
 These calls will return [paginated] responses.